grindery-io/grindery-dex/DEVELOPMENT.md

   - `/components` - Reusable/shared components.
 All components in this folder must be global state (store) agnostic.
 Components might only operate with data and callbacks received as properties.

   - `/controllers` - Page- or component-specific controllers.
-Only controllers can directly access the global state (store) and/or dispatch actions.

-  - `/models` - Model classes for data objects, e.g. Orders, Offers, etc. All data received from the DB must be inserted in a global store as Objects.

   - `/pages` - This folder contains pages components, also sometimes known as "views".
 Page is responsible for rendering the UI, all the heavy lifting processes, such as effects, must be done in controllers.